Best Cheap Honeymoon Destinations

 Central America is another region that’s rich with budget-friendly beachside accommodations.
 Costa Rica, Guatemala, Belize and Mexico have countless options that will let you create the honeymoon you’ve always dreamt of without breaking the bank.

-Romania offers both vibrant cities and incredible natural scenery
+Romania offers both vibrant cities and incredible natural scenery, and really is a unique and off the beaten track potential honeymoon destination.

 Traditional European honeymoon hotspots like Paris and Barcelona are beautiful, but can be incredibly costly.
 Those who long for the historic architecture, thriving cultural scenes, and delicious dining options these European metropolises are known for at a fraction of the cost could do no better than to consider the Balkans.